GrooveStomp/blog/_posts/2014-02-25-chef-dependencies.md

 So how do you manually investigate dependency conflicts with Chef?

-1. Attempt a Chef run and get the full cookbook listing.
+- Attempt a Chef run and get the full cookbook listing.

-2. Check your local cookbook metadata.rb and write down the versions against matching cookbooks from the above list.
+- Check your local cookbook metadata.rb and write down the versions against matching cookbooks from the above list.
-3. For all dependencies in metadata.rb, look at their metadata.rb and write down all explicit versions, matching against the above list.
+- For all dependencies in metadata.rb, look at their metadata.rb and write down all explicit versions, matching against the above list.

 At this point see if there are any conflicts.

-4. Look at your environment's `cookbook_versions` attribute. `knife environment show ENV -a cookbook_versions`.
+- Look at your environment's `cookbook_versions` attribute. `knife environment show ENV -a cookbook_versions`.

 See if there are any conflicting versions here based on what you've noted down in previous steps.

+That might not show versions for all of your cookbooks.
+In that case Chef will try to use whatever is latest.

+- For every `latest` version cookbook, look at it's `metadata.rb` and note dependencies - matching with the above list.

+Even still, you might not find any issues.
+Unfortunately, this is the position I find myself in lately.
+I largely suspect our problems stem from our somewhat undisciplined use of Chef.
+We're going to look at pinning all versions in our environments.
+Currently they get pinned in cookbooks and environments.
+Having multiple locations to search to resolve dependencies certainly makes things more complicated than they should be.